Erictheplague/consock/README.md

-# consock
-a network library for a multiplayer game
+network library for a multiplayer game